 - Clancy, J.L., Z. Bukhari, T.M.
 Hargy, J.R.
 Bolton, B. Dussert and M.M.
 Marshall, “Using UV to inactivate Cryptosporidium,” Journal of the American Water Works Association (JAWWA), 92 (9) 97-104, 2000.

 - Hargy, T.M., J.L.
 Clancy, J.P.
 Durda, D.G.
 Korich and M.M.
 Marshall, “Susceptibility of Multiple Strains of Cryptosporidium parvum Oocysts to UV light,” proceedings IUVA Congress, Washington, D.C., 2001.

 - Shin, G-A, K.G.
 Linden, G. Faubert and M.D.
 Sobsey, “Low pressure UV inactivation of Cryptosporidium parvum and Giardia lamblia based on infectivity assays and DNA repair of UV-irradiated Cryptosporidium parvum Oocysts,” proceedings, WQTC 2000, Salt Lake City, Utah, 2000.

 About the author

-David Bentley is a group leader in the Drinking Water Treatment Unit Program at NSF International, of Ann Arbor, Mich.
-He has been with the water program for 10 years.
-Bentley can be contacted at (800) 673-6275, (734) 769-0109 (fax) or email: email@example.com.
+David Bentley is a senior program representative in the Drinking Water Treatment Unit program at NSF International in Ann Arbor, Mich.
+He has been with the water program for nine years.
+Bentley can be contacted at (800) 673-6275, (734) 769-0109 (fax) or email: firstname.lastname@example.org.